Zeta-Sharp/Zeta-Sharp/README.md

+**Announcement: My GitHub username has changed from "Rikeidanshi" to Ζ# (Zeta-Sharp).
+The reason for this change is that my old name "rikeidanshi" is common noun and I thought that is not suitable for a unique name.
+Existing links will automatically redirect to the new username.
+However, for long-term reliability, please consider updating local repository settings, bookmarks and any other saved links to the new URLs.
+Thank you.**
 ## Hi!
 I'm newbie programmer Ζ# (Zeta-Sharp).
 I can write Python and C#(Unity).
 I usually make some softwares using Python.